romshark/tik/README.md

 ## Problem

-[ICU messages](https://support.crowdin.com/icu-message-syntax) are a powerful i18n tool but are too complex and unreadable when defined inside the application source code.
+[ICU messages](https://support.crowdin.com/icu-message-syntax) are a powerful i18n tool but are too complex and unreadable when used directly inside the application source code.

 Consider the following example: